vikiru/restasaurus/README.md

 > [!IMPORTANT]
 >
 > The data within the API is taken directly from **Wikipedia** via its API, as is.
 Please note that the information may have been modified since the last retrieval.
-All images and text belong to their respective authors, and attribution is provided accordingly for both.
+All images and text belong to their respective authors, and attribution is provided accordingly for both within the API responses.
 >
 > All dinosaur text information sourced from Wikipedia articles are licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise noted.
 >
-> All dinosaur images are sourced from Wikimedia Commons and are licensed under various Creative Commons licenses, with attribution provided accordingly for each image.
+> All dinosaur images are sourced from Wikimedia Commons and are licensed under various licenses - each with their own specific license terms and are attributed accordingly.
 >
 > By using this API, you agree to properly attribute the sources and comply with their respective licenses.
 >
-> Examples can be seen below in []
+> Examples can be seen below in [Attribution Examples](#-attribution-examples)

 For a better understanding of the information provided by the API, please check out the [models](./app/models) directory.
 The schemas used within the MongoDB database include: